 Celiac disease can be painful.
 Some common pain symptoms are:

 - Stomach pain or swelling (bloating) that keeps coming back

 - Pain in the joints

-Children who have celiac disease may not grow fast enough.
+Children who have celiac disease may not grow at a normal rate.

 How is celiac disease diagnosed?